mm-pro/Bookmark-DApp/README.md

 - Inviting owners of wallets that are not yet active on the platform.

 - A dapp user can redeem the rewards to chat with and bookmark top wallets that they have not interacted with yet (ex. unlocking chat and bookmarking of Vitalik).

+## What's Been Build Thus Far

+**User Login**

+- Currently built using Huddle01's Wallet01, account address display also resolves to ENS if available

+**Weekly Matches**

+Currently, the matches are based off of NFT Port's Retrieve NFTs owned by an account API on Polygon.
+A user receives an instant match when they sign up for matches.
+In the future, I will utilize other data, machine learning approaches, and store the matches in Cermaic DB so they are not replicated.

+A Huddle01 call is created upon a match.
+The user has an option to create an XMTP chat with the match.

+- Currently built using NFT Port, Huddle01 IFrame SDK, XMTP
+- A Ceramic Compose DB model for storing user profile data, including if the user wants to sign up for weekly matches, has been created.
+We are working with Ceramic to properly create the composite.

+**Bookmark**

+Currrently, you can bookmark Push Protocol Channels based on any search item.
+In the future, we will enable bookmark user addresses and use NFT Port to index data on a user.

+- Currently built using Push Protocol.